tboldagh/quick-root-plots/README.md

 # quick-root-plots

-This is a collection of scripts (python & bash) allowing for creation of decent quality ROOT plots with a minima amount of typing.
+This is a collection of scripts (python & bash) allowing for creation of decent quality ROOT plots (using ROOT python binding) with a minimal amount of typing.
+Python version 3 is required (tested on 3.9).

 ```
 # an example minimal script